 In the 1983 film, Twilight Zone: The Movie, one of the tales is about a racist, played by Vic Morrow, who finds himself in the skin of the people he is racist toward.
 This is what needs to happen to all racists, and to all who discredit, dismiss, and deny discrimination – they need to walk in another person’s “skin.”
 The fact is, Black women are not provided the latitude, that comes automatically to white women, and some women of color, as Black women are frequently not believed, disproportionately deemed insolent instead of intelligent, or pompous instead of professional, when we dare speak up.
 “Women of color” is a broad, and beautiful umbrella, having said that, I observe and experience that white women demonstrate a more “comfortable” demeanor, around certain women of color, where they are able to talk about tanning, blow outs, bronzer, and which character on Friends, they are like in real life.
 They buy their beauty products in the same isle – hell, my beauty products were not even considered beautiful, and were not found in any beauty isle.

 The impact of colorism can be both a stealth attack, not felt until the aircraft of delivery is long gone, and as obvious as a Hollywood casting for the 1998 film, Pleasantville.
 The struggle is real, made even more challenging, when women of color, succumb to corporate hazing in order to belong to the corporate clan, it’s the workplace equivalent of Stockholm Syndrome.
 White women may harbor stereotypes about women of color, yet I noticed they did not fear my Latino or Asian sisters in the manner they fear Black women.
 White women view our actual physical bodies as something odd and ugly, less than, and different; they seemed comforted by the similar hair texture, and skin tone they often share with certain women with of color.
 Under the “Women of Color” umbrella, Black women are not included with the same support, we are segregated, and often shamed.
-White women view Black women as truly different, with strange hair, dark skin, and of course, that underlying faux fear that a Black woman, without a smile, and little bit of confidence, as a threat.
+White women view Black women as truly different, with strange hair, dark skin, and of course, that underlying faux fear that a Black woman, without a smile, and a little bit of confidence, is a threat.
 I say this not to draw division with my sisters of colors, I see myself, my mother, and grandmother, in their faces.
 We are stronger together, capable of limitless change.
-However, white women, (and Latino, and Asian women for that matter), can’t have it both ways whenever it is convenient for them.
+However, women can’t have it both ways whenever it is convenient for them.
 By this I mean saying and doing racist things, then retreating under the “Women of Color” umbrella, and claiming they can’t be racist because they are a woman of color.

 It is insanity to ever try to be the perfect POC (Person of Color) more to the point, the perfect Black person when living, and moving, in this wild white world as is often expected of us to even get a foot in the door.
-Following the rules, being polite, putting Caucasians at ease, if that is even possible, as they are a hyper sensitive, disillusioned group, it is a waste of time, involves too much energy, and sacrifice of soul.
+Following the rules, being polite, putting Caucasians at ease, if that is even possible, as they are often a hyper sensitive, disillusioned group, it is a waste of time, involves too much energy, and sacrifice of soul.
 It is exhausting.

 White people are comfortable with each other, and the select placement of their carefully chosen POC’s, which are always few in number.
 Even when experiencing the headwinds of racism in the workplace, one may follow procedure, contact Human Resources, or file a complaint, still the burden of blame falls upon the shoulders of the Black person.
 Instantly, you are stigmatized, and ironically, black listed because a “good” Black person would not ever blame racism for anything, for in the eyes of white people “racism” is simply a card of convenience that is played – not something real.
 Black people should be extra grateful for any allowance of opportunity tossed our way, in the eyes of Caucasian collective unconscious bias.
 The responsibility of continually being the perfect POC for white folks is a full time job and one without benefit.
 Watch how you speak, what you say, how you say it, be aware of your facial expression, what music you play, where your hands are, smile, wear a hair style they are comfortable with, always be agreeable, and don’t correct them, faux screams of being “threatening” will surely follow, as white folks have mastered being outraged, and of course being victimized by Black people.

 I’ve heard white women refer to the term “mansplaining” when a man is talking down to them, yet to endure mansplaining and whitesplaining, which is when white people talk to you as if you are beneath them, without dignity, it is an overbearing daily burden.
 Navigating this mind field is never ending, the moment you let down your guard, they get you.
 Don’t be taken in at work, school, or elsewhere, for lurking behind that smiling alabaster face, lay centuries of unearned privilege, wrapped in unconscious bias, piety, and self righteousness.
 White people basically operate in the world, taking their shit out on us.
 Black people absorbing the displaced anger, insecurity, fear, and sadness of white people, because they refuse to accept personal responsibly for themselves, to be accountable, to acknowledge that systematic racism is real, that they benefit from it, and we suffer from it.
 Ironic really, white folks love to tout the virtues of personal responsibility, yet don’t practice what they pontificate.
-Microaggressions are real, having significant impact, building up and destroying opportunity for a fair foundation, upon which to build.
+Microaggressions are real, having significant impact, building up and destroying opportunity for a fair foundation upon which to build.
 This is not hyper sensitivity, microaggressions amplify marginalization with subtle, yet powerful actions that have lasting consequences.